 Personality: “Pomegranate, red raspberry, redwood duft & cedar define the aromatics of this wine.
 There is no shortage

 of structure with driving acidity and firm tannin.
 Pork & Pinot is a classic pairing and the bracing acidity will cut the fat of a pig roast or salamis beautifully,” James recommends.

 2018: Aptos vineyard grown sustainably without herbicides (glyphosate free), or pesticides, dry-farmed.
 Heavy coastal influence.

 Tasting Notes: An intensely distinct pinot.
 Wild black plum & cherry, herbal & smokey, hazelnut & crushed acorn.
 A very attractive build.
 A good acidity, a gentle but firm tannin, and toned flesh.

 Vinification: Clones include La Tache and Dijon selections.
-1/3 whole cluster was incorporated in the fermentation with 2/3 whole berries destemmed on top and allowed to ferment to dryness about 2 weeks.
-The wine was aged in puncheon and barrique for 10 months sur lee.
+1/3 whole cluster was incorporated in the fermentation with 2/3 whole berries destemmed on top and allowed to ferment to dryness for about 2 weeks.
+The wine was aged in puncheon and barrique for 10 months sur lie.
 Racked once before bottling.
 Unfined, and unfiltered.